What is a blockchain asset?

 Anyone who has access to an address’ private key has the power to spend the assets in that address.
 Therefore, if you are the only one with an address-specific private key, you and you alone control the funds within the address, and not a bank, nor company (not even Exodus), government, or other entity/individual.

-Exodus is a piece of software that manages your private keys and enables you to access your blockchain assets like Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Ripple (XRP), and many more.
+Exodus is a piece of software that manages your private keys and enables you to access your blockchain assets like Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), XRP (XRP), and many more.

 While a private key is literally the “key” to accessing your blockchain assets, a private key alone won’t do anything if you have no way to connect to the blockchain.